tracer755/e621-wrappers/python/README.md

 query the search query for the wiki page

-wildcard allows the query to not be exact and be a part of a string (True by default leaving this is recomended)
+wildcard allows the query to not be exact and be a part of a string (True by default, leaving this alone is recomended for better results)

 #### Example